vchoudhari45/codingcargo/src/main/java/com/vc/docs/md/hard/regular-expression-matching.md

 Now let's consider sample input <code class="inline">s = "aab"</code> and <code class="inline">p = "c*.*b"</code> and fill in the 2d array.
 </p>
 <p>
-If length of input string and input pattern is zero, then our answer will be true, so let's fill that in our 2d <code class="inline">dp</code> array and in place of <code class="inline">???</code> in skeleton code.
+If the length of the input string and input pattern is zero, then our answer will be True, so let's fill that in our 2d <code class="inline">dp</code> array and in place of <code class="inline">???</code> in skeleton code.
 </p>
 <p>
-With above case our code becomes
+With the above case, our code becomes
 </p>
 <pre>
 <code class="language-java">